‘Amahl and the Night Visitors’: Barn Opera’s family holiday tradition

 “What I really appreciate about this opera as a Christmas story is that it’s not all about the story of Jesus,” Cusick said.
 “Amahl’s existence and importance has nothing to do with a god or a Holy Spirit.
 The three kings are looking for ‘the chosen child,’ but they come across Amahl, who has nothing.
 They bring Amahl with them on their journey, which in a way says, any child can be ‘the chosen child.’”

-Collier says the most poignant moment centers around Amahl saying, “One of them is like me,” and that that “can extend to a lot of different aspects.”
+Collier says the most poignant moment centers on Amahl saying, “’One of them is like me’ and at that moment, we all recognize that we are Amahl, in our own unique way.”

-“The point for me is the message of generosity and selflessness that made me want to keep it as a tradition,” Collier said.
-“The choice of whether we’re going to be generous of spirit, generous of resources, or are we going to save something for a more self-serving reason.
-Not only is there a show of generosity from the kings, there’s a show of generosity from Amahl and from Amahl’s mother.
-I wanted to make sure that everyone had redemption.”
+“This operatic tradition of generosity and selflessness is vitally important for me to continue” Collier said.
+“The choice of generosity is for all of us to make, but the understanding that redemption is available for all of us, regardless of faith tradition, is the uplifting part of not just this opera, but the season.”

 As King Kaspar, Collier plays opposite good friends and fellow singers Cailin Marcel Manson as King Balthsazar and Nicholas Tocci as King Melchior.